ldtalent/dennism-notification-effects-android-studio/README.md

 # dennism-notification-effects-android-studio

-A fast way to get started with the Ancroid Notification Effects.
+A fast way to get started with the Android Notification Effects.

 ## How to setup and run the application
 .Clone the repo on your local machine